 For proper compartmentation, these fire and life safety systems must be code-compliant.
 Fire doors must be inspected annually.
 Fire, smoke, and combination fire/smoke dampers must be inspected every 4 years, except in hospitals where they only need to be inspected every 6 years.
 Code also requires that any penetrations in fire barriers must be firestopped per proper UL specifications without delay.
 All of these passive fire protection systems will prevent the spread of smoke throughout compartments in your facility and keep your occupants safe while they remain in place during an emergency.

 If you need help keeping your life safety systems compliant and maintained, PREVENT Life Safety can help.
 Our expert technicians are trained and certified in maintaining these systems and consistently go above and beyond to provide you with thorough and accurate inspections and repairs.
-Call your local account manager, call us at 877-392-6074, or visit our website for more information or to get a quote.
+Call your local account manager, call us at 877-392-6074, or contact us for more information or to get a quote.